Introduction to TSQL Interview Questions And Answers

 Below are the advanced interview questions and answers

 7.When to use COALESCE() & ISNULL() Functions?

 The NULLability of result expression is different for ISNULL and COALESCE.
-The ISNULL return value is always considered NOT NULLable (assuming the return value is a non-nullable one) whereas COALESCE is not.
-So the expressions ISNULL(NULL, 1) and COALESCE(NULL, 1) although equivalent has different NULLability values.
-This makes a difference if you are using these expressions in computed columns and creating key constraints or making return value of a scalar UDF deterministic so that it can be indexed.
+The ISNULL return value is always considered NOT NULLable (assuming the return value is a non-nullable one), whereas COALESCE is not.
+So the expressions ISNULL(NULL, 1) and COALESCE(NULL, 1), although equivalent, has different NULLability values.
+This makes a difference if you are using these expressions in computed columns and creating key constraints or making the return value of a scalar UDF deterministic so that it can be indexed.